Leonard-Litz Foundation will match every dollar donated by Dec 31. GIVE NOW!

-About eleven years ago, a counselor named Erik, who is gay, called me into the middle at one of our community meetings.
+About eleven years ago, a counselor named Erik, who is gay, called me into the middle of one of our community meetings.
 He told me I needed to do more to support the LGBTQ community at camp.

 I think if Erik came back to camp today, he would see that we’ve come a long way in supporting the LGBTQ community.

 At camp, we also offer many LGBTQ discussion groups led by our qualified staff.
 In these groups, everyone has the opportunity to openly discuss issues around gender and sexuality in a way they may never have before.
 We’ve heard from many of our teens that these discussion groups made them feel less isolated or alone.
 We’ve even had a gay pride parade at camp.
 We decorated our golf carts, made signs, and drove around our field.
-It’s a little silly, but a lot of fun, and an important demonstration of the respect and friendship we have at camp.
+It’s a little silly, but a lot of fun and an important demonstration of the respect and friendship we have at camp.

 We’ve had quite a few transgender campers and campers navigating their gender identity.
-We understand that it can all feel confusing, and difficult for teenagers who are establishing their identities.
+We understand that it can all feel confusing and difficult for teenagers who are establishing their identities.
 We accept that not everyone feels on the inside like the gender they may look like on the outside.

 We recognize the importance of using preferred gender pronouns and make sure those preferred pronouns are respected at camp.
 And we also want to put every teenager in the cabin they will feel most comfortable in.
 If gender is a spectrum, we want our camp to be as open and expansive as possible.
-We are very clear that we do not want to put anyone in a box, or in a group where they do not feel like they belong.
+We are very clear that we do not want to put anyone in a box or in a group where they do not feel like they belong.